dtcc-platform/dtcc-builder/doc/usage.md

 Alternatively, the domain may be determined by the bounding box of the point cloud(s) by.
-If `AutoDomain` is `true`, then `XMin`, `YMin`, `XMax`, `YMax` are automatically determined (and their parameter values ignored).
+If `AutoDomain` is `true`, then `XMin`, `YMin`, `XMax`, `YMax` are automatically determined (and their parameter values ignored):

     AutoDomain = true/false

-> **Note**: The `AutoDomain` parameter has been temporarily disabled.

-When generating elevation models from LAS point cloud data, the `ElevationModelResolution` parameter determines the resolution of the grid onto which the height map is sampled.
+When generating elevation models from LAS point cloud data, the `ElevationModelResolution` parameter determines the resolution of the grid onto which the height map is sampled:

     ElevationModelResolution = resolution of elevation models

-When generating the city model from SHP file data, the `MinimalBuildingDistance` parameter determines a minimal distance between buildings.
-Buildings that are closer than the specified distance are automatically merged to avoid overlapping buildings or buildings that are very close (which may otherwise upset the mesh generation).
+When generating city models from SHP file data, the `MinimalBuildingDistance` parameter determines a minimal distance between buildings.
+Buildings that are closer than the specified distance are automatically merged to avoid overlapping buildings or buildings that are very close (which may otherwise upset the mesh generation):

     MinBuildingDistance = minimal distance between buildings

-When generating the volume mesh, the `DomainHeight` parameter determines the height of the domain relative to the average ground level.
+When generating the volume mesh, the `DomainHeight` parameter determines the height of the domain relative to the mean ground level:

     DomainHeight = height of computational domain (volume mesh)

-When generating both volume and visualization meshes, the `MeshResolution` parameter determines the maximum size (diameter) of the mesh cells.
+When generating both volume and visualization meshes, the `MeshResolution` parameter determines the maximum size (diameter) of the mesh cells:

     MeshResolution = resolution of computational mesh (mesh size)

 Both volume and visualization meshes may be generated with or without displacing the ground level outside of buildings.
-If the `FlatGround` parameter is set to `true`, then the ground is kept flat.
+If the `FlatGround` parameter is set to `true`, then the ground is kept flat:

     FlatGround = true / false

 The surface mesh generation produces an additional smoothed version of the ground surface.
-The number of smoothing iterations is controlled by the `GroundSmoothing` parameter.
+The number of smoothing iterations is controlled by the `GroundSmoothing` parameter:

     GroundSmoothing = number of smoothing iterations

 > **Note**: The list of parameters above is only partly complete since experimental parameters may be added/removed during development.
-For the latest list of parameters, refer to the parameter files for the demos, for example `Majorna2021.json`
+For a complete list of  parameters, refer to the parameter files `dtcc-generate-[citymodel,mesh].json` generated by running the demo.

-### Output

-## JSON files

-- `DSM.json` - Digital surface map generated from point cloud (`GridField2D`)
-- `DTM.json` - Digital terrain map generated from point cloud (`GridField2D`)
-- `CityModel.json` - city model generated from property map and point cloud (`CityModel`)
-- `CityModelSimple.json` - simplified (merged) city model (`CityModel`)
-- `GroundSurface.json` - surface mesh of ground generated from DTM (`Surface3D`)
-- `BuildingSurface.json` - surface mesh of all buildings generated from city model (`Surface3D`)
-- `CityMesh.json` - volume mesh of city model (`Mesh3D`)
-- `CitySurface.json` - surface mesh of city model (`Surface3D`)

-## VTS files (structured VTK meshes)

-- `DSM.vts` - Digital surface map generated from point cloud
-- `DTM.vts` - Digital terrain map generated from point cloud

-## VTU files (unstructured VTK meshes)

-- `GroundSurface.json` - surface mesh of ground generated from DTM
-- `BuildingSurface.json` - surface mesh of all buildings generated from city model
-- `CityMesh.json` - volume mesh of city model
-- `CitySurface.json` - surface mesh of city model
-- `Step[31-35][Mesh/Boundary].vtu` - mesh generation debugging output (intermediate steps with Step35 = final mesh)

-> **Note**: Some of these data files are only generated when the parameter `Debug` is set.